-Statutory acknowledgements are recorded in the Ngai Tahu Claims Settlement Act 1998 (the NTCS Act) for several water bodies, mountains and coastal features in the Otago Region.
+Statutory acknowledgements are recorded in the Ngāi Tahu Claims Settlement Act 1998 (the NTCSA) for several water bodies, mountains and coastal features in the Otago Region.

-These acknowledgements comprise a statement made by Te Runanga o Ngai Tahu of the particular cultural, spiritual, historic and traditional association of Ngai Tahu (Kāi Tahu) with these areas.
+These acknowledgements comprise a statement made by Te Runanga o Ngāi Tahu of the particular cultural, spiritual, historic and traditional association of Ngāi Tahu (Kāi Tahu) with these areas.

 Part 12 of the NTCSA provides details of statutory acknowledgements, and the responsibilities relating to them.
-Section 208 of that act requires that local authorities have regard to these statutory acknowledgements in resource consent processing under Sections 93 to 94(C) of the Resource Management Act 1991 (Notification of resource consents), in deciding whether Te Runanga o Ngai Tahu is a person who may be adversely affected by the granting of a resource consent for activities within, adjacent to or impacting directly on the statutory area.
+Section 208 of the NTSCA requires that local authorities have regard to these statutory acknowledgements in resource consent processing under Sections 93 to 94(C) of the RMA (Notification of resource consents), in deciding whether Te Runanga o Ngāi Tahu is a person who may be adversely affected by the granting of a resource consent for activities within, adjacent to or impacting directly on the statutory area.

-The Statutory Acknowledgements provide a prototype for the approach to mapping wāhi tupuna.
+The statutory acknowledgements provide a prototype for the approach to mapping wāhi tupuna.